 Dirty blinds or shutters make your home look dark and messy.
 Homeowners often don’t clean these areas because the task seems daunting.
-Learn easy ways to keep blinds and shutters clean and free of dust, so your home is open to natural light.
+Before you hire a cleaning company, learn these easy ways to keep blinds and shutters clean and free of dust, so your home is open to natural light.

 How to Clean Blinds